ccnokes/electron-tutorials/hybrid-app/README.md

 # Installing and running
+To run the Todo app from localhost: `cd remote-web-app` and `http-server`.

-`cd remote-web-app` and `http-server` to run a local file server.
-Then `npm run start` to start the electron app.
+Then `npm run start` to start the Electron app.

 You can verify that the web app works as normal by just going to `localhost:8080`.

+The todo app is included here locally just for convenience.
+In an actual app they'd be in separate locations.